umddb/cmsc424-fall2022/Assignment-3/README.md

 - Your task is implement three other, user-specific endpoints:
     - `GET /user/<userid>/`: Given a specific userid, this should return a JSON with the details about the user as listed in `rest.py`
         - Don't worry about the case where the user is not found in the database -- it is already handled in the code
+	- Remove NULL titles from the array of post titles.
     - `DELETE /user/<userid>`: Given a specific userid, this should delete the user from the backend database
         - You cannot run this from the Web browser easily, instead, the simplest way is to...
         - Use `curl`: Try `curl -X DELETE http://127.0.0.1:5000/user/11` -- it should return a default message